ChaseRichardsonGit/TheButler/README.md

             When someone posts a link with more than two reactions move/repost it to links for later channel.
             User has been inactive for 24 hours, check in on them.

+            2.11.23 Task List
+            fix bugs like: no match found, undefined, regex, timer, channel chat, etc.
+            Isolate the two parties in channel message invoking a bot by saying its name.
+And having a discussion between the two of you.

             0.0.83 Punch List:
             Clean up code as much as possible.
 Remove all whoami.
 Update to ES modules.
 Refactor.